Pre-Mediation Divorce Coaching That Supports Client Readiness

 Pre-mediation divorce coaching is focused on helping clients prepare for and engage more effectively in the mediation process.
 Through individualized support, clients are guided in organizing their thinking, developing communication skills, and building the confidence needed to participate more constructively.

 This work is centered on preparation and readiness, not outcomes.
 Clients retain full autonomy in their decisions while gaining the clarity, structure, and stability needed to navigate the process with intention.
+Divorce coaching does not replace the role of the mediator and does not provide legal advice.
+Instead, it complements the process by helping clients prepare outside the mediation room.

 Clients are supported in: